We may earn a commission if you book through links on this page, at no extra cost to you. See our disclosure.

 This question has a clean answer and a contested answer.
 The clean answer is Italy and Spain are the two food-obsessed cultures of Europe — every region has a coherent cuisine, ingredients are taken seriously, food is integrated into daily life rather than treated as event dining, and the average meal in an average restaurant is significantly better than the equivalent in most countries.

 The contested answer is which of the two wins.
 Italy has the higher floor — finding a bad meal in Italy is genuinely difficult, and the regional cuisines (Roman, Tuscan, Sicilian, Piedmontese, Neapolitan, Venetian) are distinct enough that a 14-day Italy trip can be a 14-day eating journey.
-Spain has the higher ceiling — San Sebastián has more Michelin stars per capita than anywhere on earth, the Basque pintxos culture is genuinely the best small-plate eating in Europe, and Andalusian seafood and Asturian cider houses are extraordinary.
+Spain has the higher ceiling — San Sebastián has more Michelin stars per capita than almost anywhere on earth, the Basque pintxos culture is genuinely the best small-plate eating in Europe, and Andalusian seafood and Asturian cider houses are extraordinary.

 Where do English speakers struggle least?